Spirit of Manila Airlines

 Spirit of Manila Airlines Corporation, operated as Spirit of Manila Airlines, was a low-cost airline based in Roxas Sea Front Garden in Pasay, Philippines.
 Its main hub was Clark International Airport.
 The airline's tagline/slogan was: "I am going home".

 History

 After the airline was established in 2008, operations between Clark International Airport and Taipei began in October 2011 with two flights each week.
 The airline soon developed a poor reputation as low passenger numbers led to it delaying or cancelling flights.
-The airline ceased operations in 2012 after only three months of flights.
+It ceased operations in 2012 after only three months of flights.

-In 2016, its Airline Operator Certificate, a license to operate an airline under Philippine laws was resurrected under a different brand name Pan Pacific Airlines.
+In 2016, its Airline Operator Certificate, a license to operate an airline under Philippine laws, was resurrected under a different brand name, Pan Pacific Airlines.

 Destinations

 Spirit of Manila Airlines served the following destinations: